-This attribute reports the stringified job identifier assigned to the job array by the DRM system.
+This attribute reports the job identifier assigned to the job array by the DRM system in text form.
 If the DRM system has no job array support, the implementation MUST generate a system-wide unique identifier for the result of the runBulkJobs method.